KaitoKunTatsu/KLibrary/README.md

 ## Getting Started

-Add the [JAR](out/artifacts/KLibrary_jar) to your project as it's shown [here](https://stackoverflow.com/questions/1051640/correct-way-to-add-external-jars-lib-jar-to-an-intellij-idea-project)
+Add the [JAR](out/artifacts/KLibrary_jar) to your project as shown [here](https://stackoverflow.com/questions/1051640/correct-way-to-add-external-jars-lib-jar-to-an-intellij-idea-project)